Things We Didn't Think Could Happen in America - 3.22

 All right, put that aside for a second, although it's not a small deal to me.

-When you go back and look at these fake news networks, how many interviews did conspiracy TV MSNBC do with Paula Jones?
+But here's the thing: when you go back and look at these fake news networks, how many interviews did conspiracy TV MSNBC do with Paula Jones?

 In the case of Paula Jones, she talked about then Arkansas Attorney General Bill Clinton exposing himself.

-In other words, he pulled down his pants, and I believe said to it.
+In other words, he pulled down his pants and I believe said to it.

 She's in trouble.

-She'd work for the Clintons.
+She'd worked for the Clintons.

-She had enough clout to get in the Oval Office, and then against her will, he's fondling and touching and groping and grabbing and kissing against her will.
+And then against her will, he's fondling and touching and groping and grabbing and kissing against her will.

 An assault.